 The SEND Local Offer has information on all the local services and support for you, your parents and carers.

 Inspire Group organise sports, activities and programmes for young people living in the Walsall area.

-The West Bromwich Albion Foundation also run multi-sport sessions, footballing activities and holiday camps throughout the year.
+The West Bromwich Albion Foundation also run multi-sport sessions, SEND footballing activities and holiday camps throughout the year.